blakeb211/ames-housing/article-sklearn-companions/Article.md

 After ingestion and creating a train-test split, we construct preprocessing recipes called **Pipelines** to automate our preprocessing steps such as scaling and one-hot encoding.
 These are easy to read and guard against subtle data leakage during K-Fold validation.

 Feature Engine's *SklearnTransformWrapper* wraps our StandardScaler() and OneHotEncoder() so that we can put them directly into our Pipeline object.
 No more ColumnTransformer.
 Data comes out as a dataframe so that we don't need to fumble with numpy ndarrays.
-You'll thank yourself if later work with that same scaler or encoder requires you to use it outside of the pipeline.

 Sklearn's *make_pipeline* names the steps so that our GridSearchCV object can talk to our pipeline.
 Just query the step names with `pipe.named_steps`.
 For this example it tells us that our estimator is called 'elasticnet'.